Clsides189/CourseInfo/README.md

 ## 🧪 Testing
 - Unit tests are included in the test_SidesC_CourseInfo.py file
-- Tests are automatically discovered and executed when using unittest or tools like pytest
+- Tests are automatically discovered and executed when using Python's unittest framework
+- Tests also run automatically on every push and pull request using GitHub Actions

 ## 👩🏻‍💻 Author
 Cayleigh Sides

 ## 📓 Notes
 Main program was created to meet the requirements of a course assignment.
-Unit tests were added afterward to demonstrate testability and good coding practices.
+Unit tests and GitHub Actions were added afterward to demonstrate testability and good coding practices.

 ---